-This family recipe for Mexican-inspired red rice is delicious served as a side, used in burritos, topped with fajita veggies, stuffed in roasted peppers, and so much more.
+This family recipe for vegan Mexican red rice is delicious served as a side, used in burritos, topped with fajita veggies, stuffed in roasted peppers, and so much more.
 Hope you love it as much as we do!

 - 1 teaspoon of vegetable oil